fahedslx/HTTPageboy/README.md

 ## Overview

 *Still under development.
-If you are interested, feel free to report issues or even branch the repository.*
+If you are interested, feel free to report issues or branch the repository.*

+*Yet another HTTP server implementation.
+Not trying to reinvent the wheel, I just don´t get how to use other existing libs even though I tried, or they would add too many unwanted dependencies to my code.*

-The server base library provides a basic HTTP server implementation.
-It can be used to host static files and handle HTTP requests.
+The eqeqo server base library aims to provide a basic HTTP server implementation to make it easy to create minimal api servers avoiding external dependencies.
+It can be used to handle HTTP requests and static files.
 The server will handle requests according to the setup `route`s, and also static files even if the `route` is not defined.

 + `Request`s can be any HTTP request.